In Part 2 of this series, we will look at the second goal of Branch Schools, which focuses on the future of the Church in Haiti.

 Branch Schools is excited to launch a new monthly giving program: The Branch Roots Society!

 Ongoing support is critical to the sustainability of Branch Schools' mission in Haiti.
 As a Grower in the Branch Roots Society, you can help ensure that no child ever has to be turned away from Branch Schools and God's Word continues to be spread across Haiti.
 You can sign up by going to branchlutheranschoolshaiti.org/branch-roots-society.
 Monthly donations of $15 or more are eligible to join the Branch Roots Society, with our recommended levels below: Seed - $15/month = the full cost of attendance for 1 student.
 Blossom - $40/month = the full cost of operations in Haiti for 1 day of your choice each year.
 Fruit - $100/month = the full cost of food for 150 meals, or a meal every day for 5 orphans.
 All Growers receive an exclusive bi-annual update on the schools and orphanages.
 New Branch Roots members who join in the month of July will be entered into a drawing for a Branch Lutheran Schools of Haiti mug!
 You can find all the details online, and don't hesitate to contact Branch Schools with any questions!
 "I love my school...In the future, I would like to become a professional in accounting.
 Thank God for this school."
 This 8th-grader at Jeanot's school is looking forward to his future as an accountant, and Branch Schools is committed to funding the schools and helping him get there.
 Will you join us?
+Branch Lutheran Schools of Haiti's mission includes 4 goals that emphasize a Christ-centered, holistic approach to serving the children in Haiti.
+In this series, we'll look at how each goal can be seen in the past year at Branch Schools.

 Goal #1: Provide Lutheran education and nutrition for orphans and other under-served children in Haiti.
 Since Branch Schools' beginning in 2015, providing an education built on God's Word and support for health and wellbeing have been at the forefront of the schools in Haiti.
 To find more details on how Branch Schools is combatting these spiritual and physical challenges, see the comparison below.
 In the 2020-21 school year, many physical blessings came to Branch Schools.
 Yvette's orphanage and school continued to grow in enrollment, creating a need for an expanded water cistern in the fall.
 New solar panels were installed in the spring at Yvette's facility to bring reliable light and power.
 Branch Schools was granted WELS Affiliate status in October 2020, and had incredible donor support throughout a challenging year of social unrest in Haiti and COVID-19.
 Along with many other joys in this past year, we praise and thank God for these blessings on the work being done in Haiti!
 Branch Schools has been busy over the last few months!